Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 Let’s not kid ourselves, we’re all guilty of at least one of these things or maybe all of them.

-BUT if we start our resolutions now, then it allows you to test out your resolutions, transition yourself into your new habits, and you can modify them as needed.
+BUT if we start our resolutions now, then it allows you to test them out, to transition yourself into new habits, and to modify them as needed.

 FIGURE OUT YOUR RESOLUTIONS IN DECEMBER FOR A SMOOTHER TRANSITION.